mj307/BankingApplication/README.md

-# Bank of Med 💰 🌇
+# Bank of Med 💰 🏦

-### Welcome to the Bank of Med, a straightforward banking application.
+### Welcome to the Bank of Med, a straightforward banking application 🌇

 ## Features
 💁  Account creation, login, and logout functionalities

 📓  Deposit, withdrawal, and transaction logging capabilities

 💻  An intuitive web UI for data input

 ## Behind the Scenes
 The application utilizes the following packages and tools: